Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7G

 Memory Aid

-Real-World Application
+Real-World Example

 You're using an op-amp as a voltage buffer in your audio circuit.
 The op-amp's very low output impedance (maybe 10 ohms) means it can drive your headphones (which might have 32 ohms impedance) without significant signal loss.
 The low output impedance ensures the voltage at the output remains stable regardless of the load connected to it.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Operational amplifier, Output impedance, Very low impedance, Op-amp characteristics
+Operational amplifier Output impedance Very low impedance Op-amp characteristics

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7G topic.